 Dulles International Airport in

 Chantilly, VA, is a 35- to 45-minute drive to downtown D.C., depending on

 traffic.
 Click here for ground transportation options and driving directions.

 Baltimore/Washington International Thurgood Marshall airport, just south of Baltimore, is 50 minutes to just over an hour to D.C. in non-rush-hour traffic.
 Click here for ground transportation options and driving directions.

 During three days at TEDMED you’ll pack in more ideas, fun, energy and excitement than most of us experience during the year’s remaining 362 days put together.

-You’ll arrive at the Kennedy Center early each morning to share a healthy gourmet breakfast with over 1,000 fascinating fellow Delegates, making connections and sharing perspectives.
+You’ll arrive at TEDMED early each morning to share a healthy gourmet breakfast with over 1,000 fascinating fellow Delegates, making connections and sharing perspectives.

 You’ll rocket through a jam-packed, fast-paced day of amazing TEDMED talks and sessions, stimulating social breaks and inspiring artistic performances.
 After lunch onsite, you’ll visit social spaces where dozens of entrepreneurs and start-ups share their unique innovations, original thinking and powerful new technologies.

-Finally, you’ll unwind into night with fellow Delegates, forging lifelong friendships while enjoying some of the most spectacular venues in Washington, DC.
+Finally, you’ll unwind into night with fellow Delegates, forging lifelong friendships while enjoying some of the most spectacular venues in Washington, DC and San Francisco.